May First/People Link: Projects

 MF/PL organized collaborative technology for the 2009 World Social Forum in Belem, Brazil.
 For the United States Social Forum, MF/PL was included in the leadership of technology organizing for Atlanta, Georgia in 2007 and National Planning Committee members for the Information, Communications, and Technology working group leading up to Detroit, Michigan's event in 2010.

-Protecting fair use and free speech online against the DMCA together with the Electronic Frontier Foundation is essential for its hundreds of members' rights to organize online.
+MF/PL takes actions to protect fair use and free speech online, such as in actions on behalf of its members against the DMCA, together with the Electronic Frontier Foundation (EFF).
+In 2010, the EFF supported legal action against a copyright takedown notice that caused websites hosted by MF/PL to be temporarily taken down.

 Collaborative Democracy software was written for a workshop at the USSF in 2007 on the topic of Internet Bill of Rights.
 It has engaged many hundreds of people from all over the world to participate interactively and simultaneously on topics such as economic rights, technology principles, and participatory governance.
 It was performed simultaneously in Guatemala City and New York City during the Social Forum of the Americas in 2008, and in four countries, between youth, in Guatemala, Quebec, New York, and Brazil for the 2009 WSF.

-MF/PL is a community member of Drupal website development and fully supports the use of Free and Open Source Software.
+MF/PL is a community member of Drupal website development and fully supports the use of free and open-source software.
+In 2024, Nathan Schneider described MF/PL as "rel[ying] on commons-based software exclusively".